-One recent event that has sent shockwaves through the road haulage industry is the vote to leave the EU.
-Brexit divided block haulage firms, with pre-vote surveys showing that the vast majority of larger providers wanted to remain in the union and smaller providers around Buckinghamshire and the wider UK wanted to leave it.
-When asked for reasons, most larger firms cited the impact that a breakdown in EU-UK trade relations might have upon the road haulage sector, while smaller firms generally citied wider political reasons rather than anything relating to brick haulage.
-Now the vote is over and done with, our block haulage company has a lot to be on the lookout for, and on this page we’ve run through just a few things that could end up impacting British road haulage.
+The vote to leave the EU sent shockwaves through the road haulage industry.
+Brexit divided haulage firms, with pre-vote surveys showing the vast majority of larger providers wanted to remain in the union while smaller providers wanted to leave it.
+Now the vote is over and done with, our block haulage company in Kent, Buckinghamshire and nationwide has a lot to be on the lookout for.

-When around 44% of all UK exports make their way over to EU nations, there’s rightfully a lot of concern about whether or not we’ll be able to broker a new and fair trade deal.
-While our block haulage company makes a lot of journeys throughout Buckinghamshire and the UK in general, we also regularly head overseas to deliver quantities of building materials.
+When around 44% of all UK exports make their way over to EU nations, there’s rightfully a lot of concern about whether we’ll be able to broker a new and fair trade deal.
+While our block haulage company makes a lot of journeys throughout Buckinghamshire and the UK, we also regularly head overseas.
 As such, if trade between EU nations and the UK falls off significantly, the road haulage sector could face significant problems.

-One slightly worrying thing is the pre-vote argument for shifting the emphasis from trade with Europe, to trade with Canada, America and other non-EU powerhouses.
-While this is surely great news for certain sectors, brick haulage companies will struggle to carve a niche here.
-Crossing to Europe is a simple and easy process, compared with making a trip to America in a heavy goods vehicle!
+One worry is the pre-vote argument for shifting emphasis from trade with Europe, to trade with Canada, America and other non-EU powerhouses.
+While this is great for certain sectors, a brick haulage company will struggle to carve a niche here.
+Crossing to Europe is a simple and easy process compared to making a trip to America in a heavy goods vehicle!